Why Hindu Gods Have Multiple Arms and Heads?

 Virat Swaroop of God Vishnu

 Each hand holds some object which symbolizes the various qualities of that particular deity.
-Some hands are shown empty but with different mudras (position) of the fingers and palms that signify the character of God.
+Some hands are shown empty but with different mudras (positions) of the fingers and palms that signify the character of God.
 For instance, when the fingers are pointing toward the ground, they convey the charitable nature of God, whereas when the fingers point upwards, in the form of a blessing, convey the protective nature of God.

 The number of arms varies basis the symbolism portrayed.
 Usually, Deities are shown having four arms, each holding a different object having a different significance.
 For instance, Lord Ganesha.